The spread of infections and illnesses happens all over the world and it is no different in Swansea and Neath Port Talbot.

 Bacteria and viruses which cause illnesses like the flu, norovirus and coronavirus (COVID-19) are easily transmitted from person to person, or sometimes on to objects.

 While some of these bugs are harmless, others can make you, your family and friends seriously ill.

 To help you stay safe from infections, we’ve put together some common sense advice below.

-It may sound obvious but washing your hands is one of the easiest things you can do to stop the spread of infection and illnesses.
+It may sound obvious but washing your hands is one of the easiest things you can do to stop the spread of infections and illnesses.

 Washing your hands with soap and water and drying them afterwards removes the dirt, bacteria and viruses that can spread to other people or objects.

 To wash your hands properly, you should spend 20 seconds rubbing them with soap before you rinse it off with clean water.
 This is about the same amount of time it takes to sing ‘Happy Birthday’ twice.

 Follow the steps listed below for the best method of washing your hands.
 Make sure you wash your wrists too while following this advice:

 You shouldn't only wash your hands when they’re visibly dirty.
 You can pick up bacteria and viruses from places you wouldn’t even think about.

 We can all transmit bacteria and viruses to - and pick them up from - everyday objects like light switches, shopping trolleys and baskets, door handles, chip and pin machines, TV remotes and more.